adrianmdeiros/ideas-front-end/README.md

 # Projif-frontend
-- frontend dedicated to projiff web app
+- ReactJS front dedicated to projif web app.
+- This project is for my final paper at college.